-- Tight coupling is not yet supported. - Limited restraint capabilities are available (only clamped joints allowed). - Only non-tapered, two-node Euler-Bernoulli (E-B) or Timoshenko (T) element formulations are available.
-(In the future, tapered E-B and tapered Timoshenko element formulations will be implemented.) - Only straight circular members are permitted.
-(In the future, a generic cross section will be allowed.) - The number of elements per member (NDiv) is constant throughout the structure. - Internal matrices are not stored in sparse form, limiting the total number of possible nodes/DOFs to about 300/1800. - Other than the AF model, foundation (soil-structure interaction) modeling is not yet available. - The dynamics system reduction is performed in the absence of external loading (e.g., hydrodynamic added mass). - Gravitational loading does not impact the global substructure stiffness. - Loads (gravitational, inertial, hydrodynamic) can only be applied as concentrated loads at element nodes; distributed loads (per unit length) are not yet supported. - The overlap of multiple members connected to a single joint is not modeled with super-elements. - Member-level outputs are only available for up to nine nodes of up to nine members (although the OutAll flag can generate further outputs at the member end nodes). - No graphics/animation capability is yet available to visualize the substructure geometry, modes, motion, and loads.
+- Tight coupling is not yet supported. - Limited restraint capabilities are available (only clamped joints allowed). - Only nontapered two-node Euler-Bernoulli (E-B) or Timoshenko (T) element formulations are available.
+(In the future, tapered E-B and tapered Timoshenko element formulations will be implemented.) - Only circular members are permitted.
+(In the future, a generic cross section will be allowed.) - The number of elements per member (NDiv) is constant throughout the structure. - Internal matrices are not stored in sparse form, limiting the total number of possible nodes/DOFs to about 300/1800. - Foundation (soil-structure interaction) modeling is not yet available. - The dynamics system reduction is performed in the absence of external loading (e.g., hydrodynamic added mass). - Gravitational loading does not impact the global substructure stiffness. - Loads (gravitational, inertial, hydrodynamic) can only be applied as concentrated loads at element nodes; distributed loads (per unit length) are not yet supported. - The overlap of multiple members connected to a single joint is not modeled with superelements. - Member-level outputs are only available for up to nine nodes of up to nine members (although the OutAll flag can generate further outputs at the member end nodes). - No graphics/animation capability is yet available to visualize the substructure geometry, modes, motion, and loads.